JamieTaylor94/mentoring-solid-openclosedprinciple/README.md

 - Document the differences between using an interface and an abstract base class.

-## Evidence for the matrix
+## Test your knowledge

 Create a file called open-closed.md

 Answer the following questions:

 What is the open closed principle?

 Why do we use it?

-Insert a link that goes to that file in the repo in your GitHub account.

-We will use this as evidence for the O of the SOLID principles.